jzohrab/practicing-guitar/docs/part-3-techniques/dropping-notes.rst

 * Repeat the bass-and-melody process above, but use the new voice in place of the bass or melody (some piano teachers highly recommend you work on each possible voice combination, especially for Bach's counterpoint pieces)

 .. note:: This may seem exhaustive, and exhausting, when you read it!
 But it really works, give it a shot, small section by small section.

+.. [#] I once practiced a walking bass line until it was grooving and automatic, and then realized my fingering was all wrong when I tried adding other voices.
+A small waste of time.